-Execution of a County Court Judgment or High Court Judgment under a writ of control (known as a writ of fieri facias prior to 6th April 2014) is, in most cases, the most effective method of recovering the debt, interest and fees.
+Execution of a County Court Judgment or High Court Judgment under a writ of control is, in most cases, the most effective method of recovering the debt, interest and fees.
 Where execution is successful, there is no cost to the creditor.
 However, there are times when alternative methods may be more appropriate.
 The key methods are:

 Attachment of Earnings Order

 Once you have a County Court Judgment (CCJ) against an individual debtor, you can ask the court to order their employer to deduct money from their salary.
 This is paid to the court, which then pays you.
 If the employer refuses, they can be fined.
 The court reviews the debtor’s income and expenditure and determines the instalment value.
 If the debtor changes employer, you need to make another application.

 Advantage – as long as they are employed, you are guaranteed to receive the instalments.

 Disadvantages – the court may order a very low value instalment, thus taking a long time to recover the debt.
 If they lose their job, you have to start again and may find few assets available for seizure if they are unemployed.
 The process can take considerable time.